Albert Young (poet): Awards

 Albert Young was the recipient of the 61st Literary and Art Medal from the Taiwan Literature and Arts Association for his work on poetry creation and translation, his poem "Mount Guanyin" won the "2020 New Taipei City Literary Award" (New Residents Creation Award), his micro-fiction "Fatal Keystroke" won an "Excellence Prize" in the 7th "Micro Fiction Award" from the Taicang City, Jiangsu Province, China [5] His micro fiction "A Zhong" was awarded 3rd prize in the 2017–2018 World Contest of Micro Novels in Chinese.

 Appraisals

-In an introduction, Dr. Maurus Young wrote: "Poets who can write in Chinese, English and French are indeed very rare.
+In an introduction, Dr. Maurus Young wrote: "Poets who can write in multiple languages are indeed very rare.
 What poets, painters and composers pursue, with their work, is what is true, nice and beautiful in life.
 Albert writes about the simple stories that had a profound impact on his life, and some of those particularly moving moments that, even years after, would still make his heart beat.
 Albert, in his work, uses a style that is simple, direct and pure and has chosen a noble way for his creation."